 Mr. Fosburgh attended Laney College in Oakland and then received his Liberal Arts Associate Degree at Sacramento City College before transferring to California State University of Sacramento where he received his Bachelor’s in English Literature.
 While studying at CSU Sacramento, Mr. Fosburgh worked in the TESOL (Teaching English to Speakers of Other Languages) program with other teachers on and off campus and completed his TESOL certificate.
 After graduating from CSU Sacramento, Mr. Fosburgh taught beginner guitar classes before making the decision to pursue Teaching as a career.
-He is currently enrolled in his second year of a teaching program working towards earning his Master’s of Education from National University and holds a Mild/Moderate Education Specialist Credential.
+Mr. Fosburgh has his Master’s of Education from National University and holds a Mild/Moderate Education Specialist Credential.
 Mr. Fosburgh is excited to be an integral member of the Springstone team, where he can work directly with students in order to make a positive impact and help them accomplish their educational goals.

 Mr. Miller is a Bay Area native with roots in Lafayette.
 His main hobby growing up was working in video production, acting on stage and in front of the camera.
 However, Mr. Miller has always had a passion and a drive to work in the special education field.
 He attended college at San Francisco State University, receiving his Bachelor’s in Liberal Studies, and later attended St. Mary’s College of California earning his Master’s degree in Education.
 Mr. Miller holds a Mild/Moderate Education Specialist Credential.
 Mr. Miller has worked alongside and with adults and students with special needs in Alameda, Piedmont, and Lafayette.
 His goal is to help individuals with special needs to reach their highest potential and gain as much independence as possible.